statgen/topmed_freeze3_calling/README.md

  * NM1 : Average per-read mismatches for non-reference alleles
  * NM0 : Average per-read mismatches for reference alleles

+The genotyping was done by adjusting for potential contamination.
+It uses adjusted genotype likelihood similar to the published method https://github.com/hyunminkang/cleancall, but does not use estimated population allele frequency for the sake of computational efficiency.
+It conservatively assumes that probability of observing non-reference read given homozygous reference genotype is equal to the half of the estimated contamination level, (or 1%, whichever is greater).
+The probability of observing reference reads given homozygous non-reference genotype is calculated in a similar way.
+This adjustment makes the heterozygous call more conservatively when the reference and non-reference allele is strongly imbalanced.
+For example, if 45 reference alleles and 5 non-reference alleles are observed at Q40, the new method calls it as homozygous reference genotype while the original method ignoring potential contamination calls it as heterozygous genotype.
+This adjustment improves the genotype quality of contaminated samples by reducing genotype errors by several folds.

 Variant Filtering
 -----------------